Government Engineering College, Dahod: Department of Mechanical Engineering

 Mechanical Engineering Department is established in the year 2004 with intake capacity of 60 students.
 To enhance the qualitative education, the intake has been increased to 120 students in the year 2009.
 This department has also started the post graduate course of M.E with specialization of CAD/CAM in the year 2010.
 This department is facilitated wIth all essential laboratories and equipments according to the curriculum of Gujarat technological University.

-The faculty staff is 50% trash (like MS Chaudhary, Jeetu Patel and NilKumar) and 50% are amazing (Saumil Shah Sir).

 Department of Electrical Engineering

 The department is in the Engineering Block -3 building, share with General Department at first floor.
 At the beginning in 2004 the department has 60 students intake but later on in 2009 the intake capacity of the department is double as 120 students per year.

 Department of Civil Engineering

 Civil Engineering Department has started right from the inception of this institute with an intake capacity of 60 students; later on this intake capacity is double and today is 120 students per year.
 The Civil Engineering Department is also looking after the civil construction of the institute and maintains the same in liaison with R&B Department of Government of Gujarat.